LEANNA MAE .ORG

 4. I don’t want my belly or back showing.
 If I raise my hands straight up, my shirts need to be long enough to not show that skin.

 5. I choose to wear skirts or dresses.
 I do not wear pants anymore.
-The exception to that is pajama pants I will wear at home.
-Unless something cannot be done safely or modestly in a skirt, I’m not wearing pants.
-You can do pretty much everything in a skirt.
 For cold weather or situations where modesty is of concern, I will wear leggings under my skirts.
 To me, leggings are undergarments.
 That’s not a negotiating piece to change my hemline.
 It’s more for cold weather, but can also be for exercise or more physical work.
 I do think a woman can be modest in pants, but that is challenging when women’s clothes are made to be form-fitting.

 6. I don’t let my knees show.
 I prefer my skirts and dresses to be ankle-length.
 I can do below-the-knee as long as my knees stay covered.

 11. Nothing should be drawing attention to my body.
 So, I’m not going to wear a shirt with a ton of jewels or anything like that.
 If it’s the kind of outfit that can catch your attention from across the room, it might be a bit much.
 I’m all for glitter.
 I don’t mind sequins.
 I like to sparkle.
 Things like that I think we can still be modest even with a little shimmer or brighter colors.
 I like tie-dye.
 I don’t have anything against certain colors or patterns.
 I just don’t want to be having an attitude that I want to be noticed by everyone in the room.
 This also goes for clothing accessories.
-For example, there are some pantyhose that are a covering and others that are eye-catching.
+For example, there are some pantyhose or tights that are a covering and others that are eye-catching.
 A pair of sweater tights is a covering that increases modesty.
 A pair of fishnet tights is eye-catching.
 I won’t wear any stockings that draw attention to my legs.
 That kind of thing not only draws attention to the leg, but right up to the hemline potentially leading the mind above the hemline.
+This principle of not drawing attention also needs to be applied to shoes, hair accessories, any jewelry, etc… Personally, I don’t find it appropriate to wear attention-grabbing high heels.
+Where that line gets drawn is a heart matter.
+If it looks like it could be used on stage for an adult performance, maybe we shouldn’t be rocking the same heels in the house of the Lord.
+As for me, I don't wear high heels because they are designed for sex appeal.

 12. Nothing about my attire should be flashy or showy in a way that insinuates status or riches.
 We can see that adorning ourselves in expensive-looking ways is not proper for women professing godliness.